High-resolution modeling of nonlinear Compton scattering in focused laser pulses: Numerical comparison and simulations

+That the spectra from the BCK and LMA models agree well, can be understood by examining the formation length based on \cref{FormationQuantum,FormationCompton}, which is shown in \cref{fig:FormationLengthPulse}.
+Since the formation length remains only of the order of the pulse central wavelength, the laser field can be well-approximated by the LMA.

-With longer laser pulse lengths, the probability of several interactions occurring during a collision between the laser and an electron increases, making it difficult to experimentally distinguish if an electron has emitted one hard photon or two softer photons.
-To avoid this situation, we investigate the spectrum produced from an ultra short laser pulse.
-In \cref{fig:10fsPulsedSpectrum} we show the radiation spectrum from electrons colliding head on with a pulsed laser having a 10 fs FWHM pulse duration, a transverse spot size of $w_0 = 3$ $\mu$m, and a wavelength of 800 nm for two different laser intensities.
-As evident from the $\eta = 1.25$ case, the difference between the LCFA and the NLC/BCK models has increased as the laser pulse length has decreased.
-In addition, we now start seeing a difference between the NLCM and the BCK model.
-While the average spectra agrees fairly well, the harmonics are now missing from the NLC spectrum.
-The missing harmonics occurs because the plane wave amplitude used to calculate the Non-Linear Compton spectrum is no longer a constant within the formation length.
-Unfortunately these features that are prominent in simulated spectra will be difficult to measure experimentally due to required energy resolution necessary to distinguish these differences.
+With longer laser pulse lengths, the probability of several interactions occurring during a collision between the laser and an electron increases, if an electron has emitted low-energy photons in addition to the measured hard photon (the contribution of soft and collinear photons to nonlinear Compton scattering has recently been explored in \cite{Edwards:2020npu}).
+To avoid this situation, we investigate the spectrum produced from a short laser pulse.
+In \cref{fig:10fsPulsedSpectrum} we show the radiation spectrum from $13$ GeV electrons colliding head on with a pulsed laser having a 10 fs FWHM pulse duration, a transverse spot size of $w_0 = 3$ $\mu$m, and a wavelength of 800 nm for two different laser intensities, $a_{0}=1.25$ and $a_{0}=3.95$, corresponding to $\chi=0.19$ and $\chi=0.61$ respectively.
+As evident from the $a_0 = 1.25$ case, the difference between the LCFA and the LMA/BCK models has increased as the laser pulse length has decreased.
+In addition, we now start seeing a difference between the LMA and the BCK models.
+This is similar to what we observed in the plane-wave benchmarking in \cref{fig:PW1}, and follows from the fact that the LMA can be understood as the leading term in an expansion of the probability in the inverse pulse duration \cite{Torgrimsson:2020gws}; hence for short pulse durations, the error can potentially increase.